 9.12 FSS is committed to effective communication and engagement with its staff and their representatives.
-FSS will operate as a distinct bargaining unit for collective bargaining purposes with the Trade Unions recognised for that purpose.
+FSS will operate as part of the Scottish Government Main bargaining unit for collective bargaining purposes with the Trade Unions recognised for that purpose (PCS, Prospect and FDA).
 In doing so, FSS will adhere to the principles of the Scottish Government Partnership Agreement with the Council of Scottish Government Unions.